 - Cook tortillas for about 30 seconds each side to get warm enough so easy to roll chimichangas but not toasty.
 Keep tortillas in a tortilla keeper or on a plate covered with a paper towel in the microwave to keep warm.

-- Spray a 13×9 pan and a smaller rectangular pan (preferably glass) or a large jelly roll pan with cooking spray.
+- Spray a 13×9 pan and a smaller rectangular pan (preferably glass) or a large jelly roll pan with cooking spray (or lay down a piece of parchment paper).

 - Assemble chimichangas by taking a warmed tortilla, about 2 tbsp chicken and cheese mixture in the middle, top with a little shredded cheese, roll it up and put in the prepared pan.